STORYTELLIN’ PART: 3

 And then came the time to put the toys away.
 I brought them back home, washed them in the sink, and placed them back in their box.
 I didn’t know it fully then, but closing the lid wasn’t just the end of a play session—it was one of the last times I remember feeling completely like a child: carefree, unburdened, and lost in the moment.

 Looking back, I didn’t realize how much I would miss that freedom.
-These days, my creative process—whether it’s a digital drawing, an animation, or a musical mix—is my way of chasing that feeling.
+These days, my creative process—whether it’s an acrylic painting, a digital drawing, an animation, or a musical mix—is my way of chasing that feeling.
 My art is an attempt to recapture that sense of abandon: a freestyle session without restrictions, without care, entirely unburdened, and lost in the moment.

 I think about that day once in a blue moon and smile—a snapshot of one of my last pure sunshiny days.
 That memory, like a favorite photograph, remains vivid in my mind, a reminder of a special time gone by that shapes the art I create today.